Cathy Garcia-Sampana: Miss You Like Crazy (2010)

 In 2010, Molina's fifth project with John Lloyd Cruz and third with Bea Alonzo, entitled Miss You Like Crazy, was released under Star Cinema.
 Like One More Chance, the film is a romantic drama with a mature concept.
 Cruz and Alonzo played the roles of star-crossed lovers, Alan Alvarez and Mia Samonte.
 Fate throws them chances to be together, but time is not their ally.
 When they first meet on board the Pasig River Ferry Service, they are instantly attracted to each other.
 Both of them are from the middle-class and are down-to-earth.
 As they bond over Divisoria shopping and all-night conversations over coffee, Allan starts to doubt his feelings for his high maintenance fiancée Daphne (portrayed by Maricar Reyes) who happens to be the daughter of his boss.
 Sooner, Alan and Mia learn that "time is meaningless when you're in love."
 The film was shot both in the Philippines and Malaysia.
 The performance of the cast was praised by critics, but the story was panned film reviewers.
 Philippine Entertainment Portal stated "Star Cinema's weakness is its inability to produce a realistic ending [...] this perfect world only exists in fairy tales.
 In the real world, the more prevailing concepts are moving on and acceptance."
 The same opinion was given by Manila Bulletin, saying "A Cathy Molina film always ends happily, although one would probably hope it wouldn’t, for a change, and adhere to a bit of realism [...]
 Another problem was the unexplored subplots."
 Despite mixed response to the film, Miss You Like Crazy became a commercial hit, grossing a total of ₱138.27 million ($3,183,529) in the box-office and becoming the second highest-grossing Filipino film of 2010 only behind My Amnesia Girl, which also stars Cruz in the lead role.

 Personal life

 Catherine Rosales Garcia was born on November 28, 1971, in Quezon City, Philippines.
-She is the youngest child of the late Sikatuna Antonio Garcia (1929—1983) and Luisa Rosales Garcia.
-She was married to engineer and technical director Philip Rey "Epoy" Molina (who died from a vehicular accident in 2009) with two children.
+She is the youngest child of Sikatuna Antonio Garcia and Luisa Rosales Garcia.
+She was married to engineer and technical director Philip Rey "Epoy" Molina (who died from a vehicular accident in 2009) in 2001 with two children.

 Garcia married cinematographer Louie Sampana on May 2, 2023.